-Samsung has announced its Galaxy S5 smartphone early in comparison with last year's Galaxy S4 unveiling, possibly to capitalise on the brief gap in availability between it and bitter rival Apple's own flagship phone, the iPhone 5S.
+Samsung has released its Galaxy S5 smartphone, possibly to capitalise on the brief gap in availability between it and bitter rival Apple's own flagship phone, the iPhone 5S.

 There's definitely an advantage to hindsight though, with the Galaxy S5 feature set benefitting from the extra time in development.
 But how much so?
 And does the iPhone trounce its Android chum in other ways?
 There's only one way to find out...

-The Samsung Galaxy S5, which will launch globally on 11 April, has a 5.1-inch Super AMOLED 1920 x 1080 screen.
+The Samsung Galaxy S5 has a 5.1-inch Super AMOLED 1920 x 1080 screen.
 The iPhone 5S cedes a lot of ground in real estate, therefore, able to boast only a 4-inch screen with an 1136 x 640 pixel resolution.
 It is a Retina display though and is quite extraordinary in its brightness and sharpness.

 As with many other phones in the Samsung stable, the Galaxy S5 is a plastic device essentially, with the same material used for the rear casing as in previous years.
 The iPhone 5S is a solid device with an aluminium back and sides that feels classy in comparison.